Ell4iot/ECS150_Simple_Shell/REPORT.md

 # ECS 150 P1: Simple Shell

+Yuhang Wang,  Shuyao Li

 ## Summary

 This program  `simple shell` accepts input from the user under the form of command lines and exectues them.

 ### Group work

 This assignment is done my me(Yuhang Wang) and my partner(Shuyao Li).
 We followed the suggested work phase to implement the shell.
-I did the parts from phase 0 to phase 4, and my partner did phase 6 (extra features) and the phase 3 (built-in commands).
+I did the parts from phase 0 to phase 5, and my partner did phase 6 (extra features), code style checking and the phase 3 (built-in commands).
 My partner has tried to implement pipe using recursion, and we finally use my version of pipe. (phase 5)

 ## Implementation